emmaglorypraise/Blog-posts/cld1jzaqr003y51nv1pxuamqh.md

 # Vulnerability #4 - Floating Pragma Vulnerability

-In the previous article, the outdated solidity compiler version was examined.
-Floating pragmas are related to it because it still has to do with the Solidity compiler version.
-What is Floating pragma?
-Floating pragma is a \`pragma\` statement in a Solidity contract that does not specify a specific version of the compiler, but rather a range of compiler versions that can be used for compilation.
+In the previous article, we talked about outdated Solidity compiler versions and their vulnerabilities.
+Floating pragma vulnerabilities are related to it because it still has to do with the Solidity compiler version.

+What then is Floating pragma?

+Floating pragma is a \`pragma\` statement in a Solidity contract that does not specify a specific version of the compiler but rather a range of compiler versions that can be used for compilation.
 For example:

 ```bash
 pragma solidity ^0.4.0; //Compiles with versions between 0.4.0 and latest version